Tide Logo

 Assets the owner(s) bring into the business

-Any transactions related to you investing personal funds into the business
+Any transactions related to you investing personal money into the business

 Cars, land or premises asset